trychlos/pwix-env-settings-ext/README.md

 ## What is it ?

-A Meteor package which embeds our application initializations, both on client and server sides.
+A meta-package which embeds our application most common codes, both on client and server sides.

 This package: